-- △ Never ride after consuming drugs or alcohol or if you feel tired or ill.
-Operate your snowmobile prudently. - ▲ Speeding can be fatal.
+- ⚠ Never ride after consuming drugs or alcohol or if you feel tired or ill.
+Operate your snowmobile prudently. - △ Speeding can be fatal.
 In many cases, you cannot react or respond quickly enough to the unexpected.
 Always ride at a speed which is suitable to the trail, weather conditions and your own ability.
 Know your local rules.
 Speed limit may be in effect and meant to be observed. - △ Snowmobile can carry a passenger only if it is equipped with a 2up seat including a single hand grip (seat strap) or a double hand grip (rear passenger grab handles). - ▲ In an emergency, the snowmobile engine can be stopped by activating the engine cut-out switch, pulling the tether cord cap or turning off the key. - ▲ Your snowmobile is not designed to be operated on public streets, roads or highways.
-In most States and Provinces, it is considered an illegal operation. - △Throttle mechanism should be checked for free movement and return to idle position before starting engine. - ▲ For vehicles with a parking brake, always engage brake when vehicle is not in use - △ Always stop the engine before refueling.
+In most States and Provinces, it is considered an illegal operation. - ▲Throttle mechanism should be checked for free movement and return to idle position before starting engine. - ▲For vehicles with a parking brake, always engage brake when vehicle is not in use. - △ Always stop the engine before refueling.
 Fuel is inflammable and explosive under certain conditions.
 Always work in a well-ventilated area.
 Do not smoke or allow open flames or sparks in the vicinity.
 Open cap slowly.
-If a diffirential pressure condition is noticed (whistling sound heard when loosening fuel tank cap) have vehicle inspected and/or repaired before further operation.
+If a differential pressure condition is noticed (whistling sound heard when loosening fuel tank cap) have vehicle inspected and/or repaired before further operation.
 Do not overfill or top off the fuel tank before placing the vehicle in a warm area.
 As temperature increases, fuel expands and might overflow.
 Always wipe off any fuel spillage from the vehicle.
-Periodically verify fuel system. - △ Never run the engine in a non-ventilated area and/or if vehicle is left unattended. - ▲ Engine should be running only when belt guard is secured in place.
+Periodically verify fuel system. - △ Never run the engine in a non-ventilated area and/or if vehicle is left unattended. - ⚠ Never operate the engine without belt guard securely installed or, with hood or access/side panels open or removed.
 Never run the engine without drive belt installed.
-Running an unloaded engine such as without drive belt or with track raised, can be dangerous. - △ Unless specified, never run the engine when the track is raised off the ground or with the hood opened or removed. - △ Do not stud the track.
-At speed it may cause the track to tear and separate from vehicle posing a risk of severe injury or death. - ⚠ Maintain your snowmobile in top mechanical condition at all times. - Δ Do not lubricate throttle and/or brake cables and housings.
+Running an unloaded engine such as without drive belt or with track raised, can be dangerous. - △ Unless otherwise specified, never run the engine when the track is raised off the ground or with the hood opened or removed. - △ Do not stud the track.
+At speed it may cause the track to tear and separate from vehicle posing a risk of severe injury or death. - ⚠ Maintain your snowmobile in top mechanical condition at all times. - △ Do not lubricate throttle and/or brake cables and housings.